 EMME Chicago is a 14-story, 199-unit apartment tower nearing completion at 165 N Desplaines St in the West Loop.
 The project is designed for LEED Gold certification.
-First occupancy will likely be in the fall of 2017.
-The pre-leasing office is scheduled to open the week of July 24 in the adjacent office building at 156 N. Jefferson!
+First occupancy will be mid-September of 2017.
+The pre-leasing office is open at 156 N. Jefferson!

 The Haymarket Memorial commemorating an 1886 riot at the site will be returned to the site when construction of EMME is complete.

 EMME has a mix of studio, 1- and 2-bedroom, 2-bath apartments.

 The apartments have engineered wood floors throughout, exposed concrete ceilings, NEST thermostats, high-efficiency LED lighting, and locally-sourced and recycled materials.
 Kitchens feature Energy Star-rated integrated appliances, Italian cabinetry, quartz countertops and full-height porcelain backsplashes.